taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 That's it basically for the state management part.
 Whereas the `applyFetchTodosError()` function would set the error object in the state, the `applyFetchTodosSuccess()` function would set the list of todos.
 In addition, the success function would have to reset the error property in the state to null again, because imagine you would do a second request after the first request has failed.
 When the second request was successful, you would want to store the todo items but reset the error state.

-In your view layer, depeneding on the todo state, you could decide whether to show an error message, because there is an error object in the todo state, or to show the list of todos.
+In your view layer, depending on the todo state, you could decide whether to show an error message, because there is an error object in the todo state, or to show the list of todos.
 When there is an error message displayed, you could provide your end-user with a button to try again fetching the todos.
 When the second request is successful, the error object is set to null and instead the todo items are set in the state.
 The view layer could display the list of todo items now.

 After all, there is basically no magic behind error handling in Redux.
 Whenever an error occurs, you would store it in your state.
 When the view layer notices an error in the state, it could use conditional rendering to show an error message instead of the assumed result.